James Brown (sportscaster): Other appearances

 Brown has also hosted The World's Funniest! (the Fox network's counterpart of America's Funniest Home Videos), Coast to Coast (a syndicated radio show formerly hosted by Bob Costas), and served as a correspondent for Real Sports with Bryant Gumbel.
 Brown appeared on an episode of Married... with Children in a November 24, 1996 episode titled "A Bundy Thanksgiving".

 Aside from his Showtime and CBS duties, Brown hosted a weekday radio sports talk show that aired weekdays on Sporting News Radio for several years.
 Brown left the network in April 2006.
 He has since, returned to Sporting News Radio with Arnie Spanier.

 In March 2009, Brown was named the Community Ambassador for AARP.

 On August 10, 2009, Brown interviewed NFL quarterback Michael Vick for a segment that aired on 60 Minutes.

 On March 24, 2013, Brown reported on Brian Banks in a segment titled "Blindsided: The Exoneration of Brian Banks" on 60 Minutes.

 On May 14, 2013, Brown appeared onstage with the co-CEO of SAP, Bill McDermott, for McDermott's keynote speech at SAPPHIRE NOW from Orlando.

-On February 14, July 28-August 1, 2014, December 22–23, 2014, and November 23, 2018, Brown hosted the CBS Evening News covering for Scott Pelley and later Jeff Glor.
-In 2023, he also substituted for Norah O'Donnell on multiple occassions.Further, Brown has also contributed to CBS This Morning, as well as CBS Sunday Morning, over the years.
+Since 2014, Brown is one of the network's substitute anchors for the CBS Evening News.
+Further, Brown has also contributed to CBS This Morning (now CBS Mornings), as well as CBS Sunday Morning, over the years.

+In 2023, he interviewed Henry Louis Gates Jr. for a segment on the newsmagazine America in Black.

 Personal life

 Brown resides outside of Washington, D.C. in Bethesda, Maryland, his town of birth, with his wife Dorothy and daughter Katrina.
 He formerly had a second residence in Century City, California, when working on FOX as their NFL program was based in Los Angeles.
 He was also named one of the 100 most influential student athletes by the NCAA.
 He has three granddaughters and one grandson, born to his daughter, Katrina and her husband John.
-Brown is a Christian.

 On May 3, 2006, Brown became a minority owner of the Washington Nationals Major League Baseball team.
 Brown was one of a handful of investors in the group led by Washington, D.C. real estate developer Ted Lerner.